-Q14.
+Q15.
 Can I deploy and retrieve Active FADs whenever I want?

-No. Vessel owners, operators, and crew of purse seine vessels of class size 4-6 (more than 182 metric tons carrying capacity) must not deploy a FAD during the 15 days prior to the start of the selected closure period (described in Question 6).
-Additionally, during the same 15 days prior to the start of the vessel's selected closure period owners, operators, and crew of purse seine vessels of class size 6 (greater than 363 metric tons carrying capacity) must remove from the ocean the same number of FADs it sets upon during that same 15-day period.
+No. Vessel owners, operators, and crew of purse seine vessels of class size 4-6 (more than 182 mt carrying capacity) must not deploy a FAD during the 15 days prior to the start of the selected closure period (described in Question 6).
+Additionally, during the same 15 days prior to the start of the vessel's selected closure period owners, operators, and crew of purse seine vessels of class size 6 (greater than 363 mt carrying capacity) must remove from the ocean the same number of FADs it sets upon during that same 15-day period.

-Q15.
+O16.
 Are there restrictions on FAD construction?

 Yes.
-No later than January 1, 2019, all FADs onboard or deployed by U.S. vessel owners, operators, or crew must comply with the following design requirements:
+All FADs onboard or deployed by U.S. vessel owners, operators, or crew must comply with the following design requirements:

-- Raft: If the FAD includes a covered raft (e.g., flat raft or rolls of material), and if mesh netting is used for the cover, the mesh netting shall be tightly wrapped around the entire raft so no loose netting hangs below the FAD when it's deployed. - Subsurface: Any netting used in the subsurface structure of the FAD must be tightly tied into bundles ("sausages").
+• Raft: If the FAD design includes a raft (e.g., flat raft or rolls of material) and if mesh netting is used as part of the structure, the mesh netting shall have a mesh size less than 7 centimeters and the mesh net must be tightly wrapped such that no netting hangs below the FAD when deployed; and,

+• Subsurface: Any netting used in the subsurface structure of the FAD must either be (i) tightly tied into bundles ("sausages"), or (ii) have a stretched mesh size less than 7 centimeters in a panel that is weighted on the lower end with at least enough weight to keep the netting taut in the water column.